AlexiaJM/Deep-learning-with-cats/README.md

 # Deep-learning-with-cats

-I am trying to learn deep learning on a practical-level and this repository is for that purpose.
-I have a few subprobjects in mind, all having to do with cats.
+I am trying to learn deep learning on a practical level and this repository is for that purpose.
+I have a few subprojects in mind, all having to do with cats.

 **Using**
 * Pytorch